-Yangon’s historic architecture: Yangon’s architecture and history are especially interesting – The city doesn’t feel over-built, though there’s a noticeable spate of construction.
+Yangon’s architecture and history are especially interesting – The city doesn’t feel over-built, though there’s a noticeable spate of construction.
 The embassy district in particular has some spectacular villas.
 City-wide, as in Havana, old buildings are beautiful and captivating but many are fairly run-down (still very photo-worthy with incredible architecture).

 Yet it’s not all colonial by any means and there are lots of utilitarian office and apartment blocks in the mix.
 It makes for fascinating exploration whether on foot or in a taxi.
 Add much more to your visit with the following expertise:

-Myanmar art: Love art?
+Love art?
 The River Gallery just celebrated its 10th birthday.

-Yangon walking tours: We ourselves just headed off exploring Yangon with Lonely Planet but, if you love a tour, you have 3 options for walking tours in Yangon: Yangon Heritage Trust’s walking tours, Yangon Walking Tours and Free Yangon Walks.
+We ourselves just headed off exploring Yangon with Lonely Planet but, if you love a tour, you have 3 options for walking tours in Yangon: Yangon Heritage Trust’s walking tours, Yangon Walking Tours and Free Yangon Walks.